What is a stem of a plant? Types, full information

 Modification of stems

-There are some stems that turn into a curved structure like a spring, this structure is called Tendril.
+Some stems turn into a curved structure like a spring, which is called a tendril.

-There are many such plants that have thorns, these thorns are a modification of the stem.
-You people must have eaten plums and if you have seen this plum tree, then you would know that it has many sharp thorns.
-Now it comes to the question that what these thorns do.
+Many such plants have thorns, which are modifications to the Stem.
+You people must have eaten plums, and if you had seen this plum tree, you would know that it had many sharp thorns.
+Now, it comes to the question of what these thorns do.
 See, these thorns protect the plant from hunters (animals).

 Example – Citrus, Bougainvillea.

-Due to the lack of water in the desert area, the leaves which are there are converted into thorns to reduce the process of transpiration in the plant there.
-Now the transpiration decreases but these thorns cannot do photosynthesis and when there is no photosynthesis then from where will the food be made when the food is not made then the plant will dry up but it does not happen.
+Due to the lack of water in the desert area, the leaves that are there are converted into thorns to reduce the process of transpiration in the plant.
+Now, the transpiration decreases, but these thorns cannot do photosynthesis, and when there is no photosynthesis, then from where will the food be made?
+When the food is not made, the plant will dry up, but it does not happen.

-Why, is because the stem of this plant becomes green and starts working like leaves, that is, in their stem, chlorophyll and little fewer stomata are found than in the leaves, due to which exchange of gases and photosynthesis takes place.
+This is because the Stem of this plant becomes green and starts working like leaves; that is, in their Stem, chlorophyll and a few fewer stomata are found than in the leaves, which is why the exchange of gases and photosynthesis takes place.
 The stomata are called lenticels.
-So much stem is called Phylloclade.
-Transpiration from this is 1-3% while transpiration from leaves is 90-92%.
+So much Stem is called Phylloclade.
+Transpiration from this is 1-3%, while transpiration from leaves is 90-92%.

 Examples – Opuntia, Cactus, Euphorbia.